Hi! I’m Kohei Kajikawa, a first-year Ph.D. student in Computational Linguistics at Georgetown, advised by Prof. Ethan G. Wilcox.

 • Shinnosuke Isono, Kohei Kajikawa, Yohei Oseki, and Masayuki Asahara.
 Modeling memory effects in a head-final language with category locality.
 [PsyArXiv]

 • Kai Nakaishi, Ryo Yoshida, Kohei Kajikawa, Koji Hukushima, and Yohei Oseki.
-Rethinking the Relationship between the Power Law and Hierarchical Structures. [arXiv]
+Rethinking the Relationship between the Power Law and Hierarchical Structures.
+To appear in TACL [arXiv]

 Conference Proceedings

 • Ryo Yoshida, Shinnosuke Isono, Kohei Kajikawa, Taiga Someya, Yushi Sugimoto, and Yohei Oseki.
 2025.
 If Attention Serves as a Cognitive Model of Human Memory Retrieval, What is the Plausible Memory Representation?.
-In Proceedings of the 63rd Annual Meeting of the Association for Computational Linguistics (ACL), pp.9795-9812, Vienna, Austria. [pdf]
+ACL. [pdf]

 • Kohei Kajikawa, Yusuke Kubota, and Yohei Oseki.
 2024.
 Is Structure Dependence Shaped for Efficient Communication?: A Case Study on Coordination.
-In Proceedings of the 28th Conference on Computational Natural Language Learning (CoNLL), pp.291–302, Miami, FL, USA. 🏆Best Paper Award [pdf] [slides] [code]
+CoNLL. 🏆Best Paper Award [pdf] [slides] [code]

 • Kohei Kajikawa, Ryo Yoshida, and Yohei Oseki.
 2024.
 Dissociating Syntactic Operations via Composition Count.
-In Proceedings of the 46th Annual Meeting of the Cognitive Science Society (CogSci), pp.297–305, Rotterdam, The Netherlands. [pdf] [slides] [code]
+CogSci. [pdf] [slides] [code]

 • Shinnosuke Isono, Takuya Hasegawa, Kohei Kajikawa, Koichi Kono, Shiho Nakamura, and Yohei Oseki.
 2023.
 Formalizing Argument Structures with Combinatory Categorial Grammar.
-Lecture Notes in Computer Science, pp.83–99. [pdf] [slides]
+Logic and Engineering of Natural Language Semantics (LENLS). [pdf] [slides]

 Conference Presentations/Posters

 • Shinnosuke Isono and Kohei Kajikawa.
-2025, Dec.
+2025.
 Grammar as logic, processing as deduction, actions as theorems, states as propositions.
-Computational Psycholinguistics Meeting 2025 (CPL), Utrecht, The Netherlands. 📣Spotlight poster presentation [abstract] [poster]
+Computational Psycholinguistics Meeting (CPL). 📣Spotlight poster presentation [abstract] [poster]

 • Kohei Kajikawa and Shinnosuke Isono.
-2025, Dec.
+2025.
 Syntactic Node Count as Index of Predictability.
-Computational Psycholinguistics Meeting 2025 (CPL), Utrecht, The Netherlands. [abstract] [poster]
+Computational Psycholinguistics Meeting (CPL). [abstract] [poster]

 • Kohei Kajikawa*, Shinnosuke Isono*, Yushi Sugimoto*, Masayuki Asahara, and Yohei Oseki.
-2025, Jul.
+2025.
 Exploring spatial and temporal dynamics of language comprehension in the brain with CCG.
-The 47th Annual Meeting of the Cognitive Science Society (CogSci), San Francisco, CA, USA. (*=equal contribution) [url] [poster]
+CogSci. (*=equal contribution) [url] [poster]

 • Kohei Kajikawa.
-2023, Nov.
+2023.
 Analyzing Japanese Cleft Construction in Combinatory Categorial Grammar.
-In Proceedings of Logic and Engineering of Natural Language Semantics 20 (LENLS), pp.99–103, Osaka, Japan. [abstract] [slides]
+Logic and Engineering of Natural Language Semantics (LENLS). [abstract] [slides]

 Awards and Honors